 Great headlines are made when an agency tries to charge a requester some absurd fee for the information they want.
 Cases like the $300,000 fee for the request mentioned at the beginning of this post was for use of force reports and packets between 2008 and 2010 at a hospital in Massachusetts.

 A recent example is the Las Vegas Police Department’s newly revealed plan to charge $280 per hour for body cam footage.
 This fee includes money to support the raised salary of the department’s forensic multimedia analyst.
 In Nevada, governments can charge fees for copies of a public record, but the fees can’t exceed the “actual cost” of providing that record, according to the Nevada Open Records Act.
-As defined in the law, that “actual cost” does not include the salaries a government pays regardless of whether or not someone requests a record, which means that Las Vegas can bundle salaries into public records fees.
+As defined in the law, that “actual cost” does not include the salaries a government pays regardless of whether or not someone requests a record.
+Some feel the fee increase contradicts Nevada state law.

 As these examples help demonstrate, the fight for affordable and easily accessible public information is ongoing and vital as ever.